fbpx

 2021 saw a 30 performance tour of The Spirit of Woodstock, and the writing of Children of The Revolution (the sequel to The Spirit of Woodstock)

-On returning from New York in January, 2023 saw us working hard on liaising with many potential partners and with those partners, making a successful Arts Council England bid to take The Widening Pool (aka How to Start a Knife Gang) to our London Venue.
+On returning from New York in January, 2023 saw us working hard on liaising with many potential partners and with those partners, making a successful Arts Council England bid to take How to Start a Knife Gang to our London Venue.
 (This will come to fruition in late 2024).
 Due to a significant family health crisis, and other significant family issues, we had fewer performances in 2023, but completed the solo show course x 2, recorded the new online solo show course (coming soon), auditioned for a new performer of Betsy, and performed several shows of The Spirit of Woodstock (including at Into the Wild Festival) and Children of The Revolution.

 Jonathan leads classes in performance and creating one person shows.